-SOC 398 Internship
+SOC 398 Internship 1-4 credits

 Work experience in an area of applied sociology.
 Arrangements made with an agency or organization for work under supervision.
 Ongoing consultation with designated faculty member.
 Prerequisite: Open to qualified students with permission of the instructor.
 Priority given to majors.